SUNY Potsdam encourages you to continue your education through graduate degree programs in 16 disciplines. Apply today!

 Certificate of Advanced Study (CAS), College Teaching

-Note: Conditional admission may be available for certain programs
+Note: Conditional admission may be available for certain programs.

 Application deadlines refer to a time that all components of an application must be submitted and the application is ready for review by the appropriate admissions committee.
+For full consideration, graduate applications must be completed at least three business days before the start of the semester.

 “Spring” refers to a January start, “Summer” refers to a May start, and “Fall” refers to a start in August or September.